Fo Guang Shan Buddha Museum: History

 In 1998, Venerable Master Hsing Yun travelled to Bodh Gaya, India to confer the precepts for full ordination.
 He was entrusted with a tooth relic by Kunga Dorje Rinpoche who had safeguarded the relic for nearly 30 years.
 Rinpoche was touched by the efforts of Fo Guang Shan in promoting exchanges between different Buddhist traditions, and he hoped that the relic could be enshrined in Taiwan as a symbol of Dharma preservation.
-Speaking about the need to build the shrine, the Venerable Master said “The Buddha does not need anybody’s worship or reverence; it is living beings that need inspiration to develop wholesome thoughts and purify their minds.
-By worshipping a memorial, people can come to know the Buddha’s Dharma body, and their feelings of admiration can be elevated into wanting to learn about the Buddha’s virtues and practice them in everyday life.
+Speaking about the need to build the shrine, the Venerable Master said "The Buddha does not need anybody's worship or reverence; it is living beings that need inspiration to develop wholesome thoughts and purify their minds.
+By worshipping a memorial, people can come to know the Buddha's Dharma body, and their feelings of admiration can be elevated to wanting to learn about the Buddha's virtues and practice them in everyday life.
 The Buddha doesn’t need a memorial, but living beings do.
-I built this pagoda with this in mind.”
+I built this pagoda with this in mind."

 The museum's construction started in 2008, and was officially opened to the public in December 2011.
 More than 100 alterations were made to the museum's actual design.
 Just before the foundation was finished, Venerable Master Hsing Yun was moved to put out a basic plan for the future Buddha Museum using a few mineral water bottles, a tissue box, and some newspapers.